onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 a true postmodern horror - the return of grand narratives! relativizing relativism! deconstructing deconstruction!
     when we deconstruct deconstruction we find that it can't build anything! show applying postmodernism to itself, loop it like a snake biting its own tail - "open your mouth - get in there!"
+">" is the symbol to end postmodernism - it is about comparison, and about progress (X follows from Y...? wait what?)
+Postmodern horror - you’re so busy taking shit apart but when did you build something? the era of the comparison operator marks the end of the postmodern era and radical relativism
+    **roleplaying fingering your throat trying to vomit**

 "show me the man and I'll show you the crime"